MassDotMoney/nested-ledger-plugin/README.md

 Once setup, find out how to send APDU's to the ledger by following the [speculos doc page](https://speculos.ledger.com/user/clients.html).

 *Note: APDU's are stored in `./apdus/transferFrom`.
 Use the file to make sure the plugin doesn't blind-sign.
 Remember to open the app. ;)*

+# Deployment

+Visit this [page](https://developers.ledger.com/docs/nano-app/requirements-intro/) to make sure the plugin meets the standards and you have completed all the steps.